 Description If bit i of the specified data memory is not 0, the next instruction is skipped.
-If bit i of the data memory is not 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
-Otherwise proceed with the next instruction (1 cycle).
+If bit i of the data

 Operation Skip if [m].i≠0

 SUB A,[m] Subtract data memory from the accumulator

 Description The specified data memory is subtracted from the contents of the accumulator, leaving the result in the accumulator.